Piazza San Marco

 Piazza San Marco ([ˈpjattsa sam ˈmarko]; Piasa San Marco), often known in English as St Mark's Square, is the principal public square of Venice, Italy, where it is generally known just as la Piazza ("the Square").
-Almost all the other urban spaces in the city (except the Piazzetta and the Piazzale Roma) are called campi ("fields").
 The Piazzetta ("little Piazza/Square") is an extension of the Piazza towards San Marco basin in its southeast corner (see plan).
 The two spaces together form the social, religious and political centre of Venice and are referred to together.
 This article relates to both of them.

 A remark usually attributed (though without proof) to Napoleon calls the Piazza San Marco "the drawing room of Europe".

 Description

 The square is dominated at its eastern end by St Mark's Basilica.
 It is described here by a perambulation starting from the west front of the church (facing the length of the piazza) and proceeding to the right.

-St Mark's Basilica has a western facade with great arches and marble decoration, Romanesque carvings around the central doorway, and four horses which preside over the whole piazza.
+St Mark's Basilica has a western façade with great arches and marble decoration, Romanesque carvings around the central doorway, and four horses which preside over the whole piazza.
 The four horses are potent symbols of pride and power in Venice.
 In 1379, the Genoese said there could be no peace between the two cities until these horses had been bridled.
 Four hundred years later, Napoleon, after he had conquered Venice, had them taken down and shipped to Paris.

 The Piazzetta dei Leoncini is an open space on the north side of the church named after the two marble lions (presented by Doge Alvise Mocenigo in 1722), but now officially called the Piazzetta San Giovanni XXIII.
 The neo-classic building on the east side adjoining the Basilica is the Palazzo Patriarcale, the seat of the Patriarch of Venice.

 Beyond that is St Mark's Clocktower (Torre dell'Orologio), completed in 1499, above a high archway where the street known as the Merceria (a main thoroughfare of the city) leads through shopping streets to the Rialto, the commercial and financial centre.
 To the right of the clock-tower is the closed church of San Basso, designed by Baldassarre Longhena (1675), sometimes open for exhibitions.

 To the left is the long arcade along the north side of the piazza, the buildings on this side are known as the Procuratie Vecchie, the old procuracies, formerly the homes and offices of the Procurators of St Mark, high officers of state in the days of the republic of Venice.
 They were built in the early 16th century.
 The arcade is lined with shops and restaurants at ground level, with offices above.
 The restaurants include the famous Caffè Quadri, which was patronized by the Austrians when Venice was ruled by Austria in the 19th century, while the Venetians preferred Florian's on the other side of the piazza.